 If the PPM acts as PDP or PRP, it requires CSE functionality.
 If the PPM acts as DAS Server, the PPM requires AE functionality.

-The PPM may providre a M2M Service Subscriber Interface via a PPM portal.
+The PPM may provide a M2M Service Subscriber Interface via a PPM portal.
 A M2M Service Subscriber may access the PPM portal to configure the M2M Service Subscriber's privacy preference.
 The PPM portal is out of scope of oneM2M.

 11.3.3 Management Flow in PPM Architecture